leothomas/Loris/modules/genomic_browser/test/TestPlan.md

 | ---| --- | --- | ---| --- | ---| --- | ---| ---| --- | ---| ---|
 | | | | | | | | | | | |

-- Clicking the *Clear Form* button should reset the filters and the Datatable should prensent the Summary fields columns only.
+- Clicking the *Clear Form* button should reset the filters and the Datatable should present the Summary fields columns only.
 - Clicking on column headers should sort data in ascending order on the first click then descending order on the second click.